sebelga/google-datastore-blog-app/README.md

 ### Update the Datastore indexes

-Before being able to navigate the app and execute the queries, you need first to **update the Datastore indexes** with the command below.
+Before being able to navigate the app and execute its queries, you need first to **update the Datastore indexes** with the command below.
 For more information about indexes, [read the documentation](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-datastore-indexes-with-index-yaml).

 ```sh
 gcloud datastore create-indexes --project=<YOUR-PROJECT-ID> ./index.yaml
 ```

 ### Google Cloud Storage
-You need to make the content of your bucket **public** so the images you upload are accesible in the browser.
+You need to make the content of your bucket **public** so the images you upload are accesible to the browser.

 The easiest way to do it is to:
 * go to [Google Storage](https://console.cloud.google.com/storage/) and select your bucket
-* on the menu on the right select `Edit bucket permissions`
+* on the menu on the right select `Edit bucket permissions`
 * add the `allUsers` user
 * set the role to `Storage Object Viewer`